Interstate 359: Route description

 I-359 begins just south of the I-20/I-59 interchange at the western terminus of US 11 (SR 7, Skyland Boulevard) and SR 69.
 From this point, the route travels in a northerly direction, where it meets I-20/I-59 at a partial cloverleaf interchange.
-The route reaches its first exit at 35th Street in a half cloverleaf configuration, which provides access to the University of Alabama.
+The route reaches its first exit at Cousette Street in a half cloverleaf configuration, which provides access to the University of Alabama.
 I-359 then continues in a northerly direction paralleling Greensboro Avenue to its northern terminus just north of 15th Street, where the limited access freeway transitions into an at-grade thoroughfare as it enters downtown Tuscaloosa.

 From its crossing of the Alabama Great Southern Railroad (AGS) through the northern terminus, the highway in its entirety is elevated along a continuous bridge span.
 I-359 also features a wrong-way concurrency for its entire duration with travel from downtown Tuscaloosa being signed as both I-359 and SR 69 south and US 11 north, and with travel from the south being signed both I-359 and SR 69 north and US 11 south.

 History

 In the early 1960s, local planners and elected officials stated the need for direct access to I-59 from the city of Tuscaloosa.
 As annexation had not yet brought the city limits to the I-59 corridor, I-359 was originally to be the only access provided to I-59 directly from Tuscaloosa.
 The route, as originally envisioned, was to have no exits for the duration of its route between its southern terminus at I-59 and its northern terminus at 15th Street in downtown Tuscaloosa.

 Actual planning for I-359 commenced in 1961, and, by 1971, the Alabama Department of Transportation (ALDOT) announced that federal funding would be sought for its construction.
 Planning for the corridor continued throughout the 1970s, only to stall briefly due to complications with the required environmental impact assessment associated with the project.
-By 1976, it was announced I-359 would have an exit both at 35th Street and 15th Street to improve access to both the University of Alabama and Stillman College.
+By 1976, it was announced I-359 would have an exit both at 35th Street (now Cousette Street) and 15th Street to improve access to both the University of Alabama and Stillman College.

 In 1977, ALDOT publicly unveiled the final routing of the route and presented it at a series of public meetings in August 1977.
 The selected route resulted in the slight relocation of 35th Street, the construction of a bridge along 31st Street over the freeway, and the construction of a continuous viaduct along the final leg of the freeway through its 15th Street junction.
 Plans were also unveiled to add an additional travel lane in each direction along I-20/I-59 between its junction with I-359 and McFarland Boulevard.